-When the Cold War ended and the Berlin Wall came down, so too fell an awareness of nuclear dangers.
-Still these dangers continued to grow.
-Although there are far fewer nuclear weapons on the planet, there are still an estimated 15,000, enough to destroy our world many times over.
-And unlike the superpower arms race, dominated by the US and former Soviet Union, nuclear proliferation has long-since spread from the original five (US, Russia, UK, China and France) to India, Israel, Pakistan and North Korea.
+Although there are far fewer nuclear weapons on the planet than during the height of the Cold War nuclear arms race in the 1980s, there are still an estimated 12,700, enough to destroy our world many times over.
+And unlike the superpower arms race, dominated by the US and former Soviet Union, nuclear proliferation has long-since spread from the original five nuclear armed states (US, Russia, UK, China and France) to India, Israel, Pakistan and North Korea.

-To address the still escalating problem of nuclear proliferation, an unofficial alliance between Non Nuclear Weapon States and Non Governmental Organizations (NGOs) working together to achieve the abolition of nuclear weapons has gathered momentum over the last five years.
+Over the last decade, to address the still escalating problem of nuclear proliferation, the International Campaign to Abolish Nuclear Weapons (ICAN) has galvanized disarmament advocacy and activism.
 After three successful state sponsored conferences in Norway, Mexico and Austria focusing on the humanitarian impact of nuclear weapons, in December 2014, the Austrian Government unveiled the “Austrian Pledge” to fill the legal gap for the prohibition and elimination of nuclear weapons.
-Now referred to as the Humanitarian Pledge, it is supported by 127 nations, united in a call to Nuclear Weapon States — and those who stand with them — to begin a real-time process for nuclear disarmament.
+Later referred to as the Humanitarian Pledge, it was supported by 127 nations, united in a call to nuclear armed states — and those who stand with them — to begin a real-time process for nuclear disarmament.

 Author, activist and Hibakusha Stories educator Joanna Macy argues that “the danger constituted by nuclear weapons is greater now than at any time in our history.
 We do an immense disservice to young people and their future, unless we provide them with a confident understanding of nuclear issues.”